mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 ### Where the tradeoffs are

-- **Blocking threads, not async.** Each of the (default 10–100) `Checker` threads does blocking I/O via `requests`.
+- Blocking threads, not async.
+Each of the (default 10–100) `Checker` threads does blocking I/O via `requests`.
 Simple and battle-tested, but the concurrency ceiling is the thread count, and each thread carries a full stack. lychee's Tokio model reaches thousands of concurrent in-flight requests on a handful of OS threads; LinkChecker can't, and doesn't try.
-- **Unbounded frontier = unbounded memory.** The explicit "no max size" decision trades a deadlock for RAM growth on huge sites.
+- The unbounded frontier trades a deadlock for unbounded memory.
+The explicit "no max size" decision means RAM growth on huge sites.
 There's a `max_allowed_urls` cap and a periodic `cleanup()` to mitigate it.
-- **Extensibility is excellent.** LinkChecker has a real plugin system (`linkcheck/plugins/`: anchor checks, SSL, virus scanning, …) and many output loggers.
+- Extensibility is excellent.
+LinkChecker has a real plugin system (`linkcheck/plugins/`: anchor checks, SSL, virus scanning, and more) and many output loggers.
 This is the most extensible of the bunch, and it pays for that with a large, mature, somewhat old-fashioned codebase.
-- **Scalability:** GIL-bound and thread-limited, so raw throughput is the lowest here — but correctness and feature coverage are the highest.
+- On scalability, it's GIL-bound and thread-limited, so raw throughput is the lowest here, but correctness and feature coverage are the highest.

 {% info(title="Takeaways: LinkChecker") %}

-- **The unbounded frontier is a deliberate anti-deadlock choice**, documented in a one-line comment that describes the exact failure mode lychee hit in Attempt 4.
+- The unbounded frontier is a deliberate anti-deadlock choice, documented in a one-line comment that describes the exact failure mode lychee hit in Attempt 4.
-- **Dedup at `put()` time** (a `None` placeholder in the cache) is the synchronization lychee lacked.
+- Dedup at `put()` time (a `None` placeholder in the cache) is the synchronization lychee lacked.
 The cache must claim the URL *before* the request, not after.
-- **Threads buy simplicity at the cost of throughput.** A blocking thread-pool is the easiest correct model and the slowest one.
+- Threads buy simplicity at the cost of throughput.
+A blocking thread pool is the easiest correct model and the slowest one.

 {% end %}